 Replica Set Member States¶

-Each member of a replica set has a state that reflects its disposition within the set.
+Each member of a replica set has a state.

 PRIMARYstate accept write operations.
 A replica set has at most one primary at a time.
 A